rajivsam/descriptive_analytics/README.md

 ## 🔍 Overview

-his repository contains recipes to describe datasets with the following elements:
+This repository contains recipes to describe datasets with the following elements:
 1. The raw data is operational and has a timestamp capturing the interaction activity of interest.
 Examples could be transactional data, data from your health/fitness application, your blood glucose monitor.
 2. Your use case needs to analyze specific metrics across a time period.
 This time period is present in the raw dataset.
 3. You apply an aggregation and or a pivoting operation to compute the metric of interest for the time period